-Apache Spark is a framework that can quickly perform processing tasks on very large data sets, and Kubernetes is a portable, extensible, open-source platform for managing and orchestrating the execution of containerized workloads and services across a cluster of multiple machines.
+Apache Spark is a framework that can quickly perform processing tasks on very large datasets, and Kubernetes is a portable, extensible, open-source platform for managing and orchestrating the execution of containerized workloads and services across a cluster of multiple machines.
 So what makes the two a winning combination?
-This blog post will unpack the top three reasons (for those that want a much deeper dive and walk-through of the technology, check out the on-demand webinar How to Process Tons of Data for Cheap with Spark + Kubernetes).
+This blog post will unpack the top reasons (for those that want a much deeper dive and walk-through of the technology, check out the on-demand webinar How to Process Tons of Data for Cheap with Spark on Kubernetes).

 Kubernetes allows for the unification of infrastructure management under a single type of cluster for multiple workload types.
 You can run Spark, of course, but you can also run Python or R code, notebooks ,and even webapps.
 In the traditional Spark-on-YARN world, you need to have a dedicated Hadoop cluster for your Spark processing and something else for Python, R, etc.

-For organizations that have both Hadoop and Kubernetes clusters, running Spark on the Kubernetes cluster would mean that there is only one cluster to manage, which is obviously simpler.
-But even for those currently using only Hadoop, deploying Spark on a Kubernetes cluster is simpler because Kubernetes brings:
+For organizations that have both Hadoop and Kubernetes clusters, running Spark on Kubernetes would mean that there is only one cluster to manage, which is obviously simpler.
+But even for those currently using only Hadoop, deploying Spark on Kubernetes is simpler because Kubernetes brings:

 - Isolation, meaning that you can prevent workloads running in the cluster from interfering with each other because they will remain in their own "namespaces.”
 Security — authentication for access to the cluster itself — is handled differently than with a Hadoop cluster (it's not easier or harder; just different).